UnknownCoder56/ArpanOS/README.md

 This OS is fully compatible with x64 windows versions.
 Maker-Arpan Chatterjee
 This is my first OS!
 No bugs.
 It has passed my quality checks.
 I have checked it and I did not find any bugs.
 Bugs will only appear if the system crashes, gets corrupt or by your mistake.
 I have tried my best to make it user-friendly.
 It uses MS-DOS like commands, but not that hard to remember.
-I have included the .BAS file of the OS, so that you all can configure it independently.
+I have included the .BAS file of the OS, so that you all can take an idea.
 I made it using QB64, and the .BAS file will open in QB64 only!
 You can inform to me anything about this OS by mailing me at - arpanchatterjee1647@gmail.com .I will give more updates and include more programs in the next update.
 Password for all apps – 1647
 Font used – arpanosbitmap.ttf (Microsoft© TrueType font) Language – English